 I meditate daily, walk mindfully occasionally and intend to follow a mindful photography practice once a week.
 Any activity can be an opportunity to practice mindfulness, to practice and develop the habit of paying attention.
 As Mr Kabat-Zinn says, “Applying mindfulness to any activity turns it into a kind of meditation.”

-I generally keep my practice simple and I’ll explain what I do and how now.
+I generally keep my practice simple and I’ll explain what I do and how below.

 Camera and lens choice